veevidify/docker-fastapi/README.md

           - node.labels.fastapi-template-app.app-db-data == true
 ```

+**Note**:
-**Note**: The `${STACK_NAME?Variable not set}` means "use the environment variable `STACK_NAME`, but if it is not set, show an error `Variable not set`".
+- `${STACK_NAME?Variable not set}` uses the environment variable `STACK_NAME`.
+If not set, show an error `Variable not set`".

-If you add more volumes to your stack, you need to make sure you add the corresponding constraints to the services that use that named volume.
+- More volumes added means the corresponding constraints to the services that use that named volume need to be added/set.

-Then you have to create those labels in some nodes in your Docker Swarm mode cluster.
-You can use `docker-auto-labels` to do it automatically.
+- Then create those labels in some nodes in your Docker Swarm mode cluster. `docker-auto-labels` can do this automatically.

-#### `docker-auto-labels`
+### docker-auto-labels

-You can use [`docker-auto-labels`](https://github.com/tiangolo/docker-auto-labels) to automatically read the placement constraint labels in your Docker stack (Docker Compose file) and assign them to a random Docker node in your Swarm mode cluster if those labels don't exist yet.
+- [`docker-auto-labels`](https://github.com/tiangolo/docker-auto-labels) can automatically read the placement constraint labels in your Docker stack (Docker Compose file), and assign them to a random Docker node in your Swarm mode cluster if those labels don't exist yet.

-To do that, you can install `docker-auto-labels`:
+- To achieve this, install `docker-auto-labels`:

 ```bash
 pip install docker-auto-labels
 ```

-And then run it passing your `docker-stack.yml` file as a parameter:
+- Then run it, passing `docker-stack.yml` as a parameter:

 ```bash
 docker-auto-labels docker-stack.yml
 ```

-You can run that command every time you deploy, right before deploying, as it doesn't modify anything if the required labels already exist.
+- You can run that command every time you deploy, right before deploying, as it doesn't modify anything if the required labels already exist.

-#### (Optionally) adding labels manually
+### (Optionally) adding labels manually

-If you don't want to use `docker-auto-labels` or for any reason you want to manually assign the constraint labels to specific nodes in your Docker Swarm mode cluster, you can do the following:
+Without using `docker-auto-labels`, you can manually assign the constraint labels to specific nodes in your Docker Swarm mode cluster:

-* First, connect via SSH to your Docker Swarm mode cluster.
+* First, SSH into your Docker Swarm mode cluster.

-* Then check the available nodes with:
+* Then check the available nodes, and chose a node from the list.
+For example, `dog.example.com`:

 ```console
 $ docker node ls